kandalova/node-mentoring-shop/README.md

 - Add logger service using [Winston](https://www.npmjs.com/package/winston) add logging of incoming requests (method, path) and request handling (response) time.
 - Dockerize the app according to best practises; try getting an image with as minimal size as possible.
 - Use Docker compose for all the local infrastructure (app and DB).
 - Set up free container registry (DockerHub) and publish your image there; pull image from registry and run it.
-[My registry](https://hub.docker.com/repository/docker/leylakandalova/nm_shop/general)

 Todo:
 - Add few [husky](https://www.npmjs.com/package/husky) hooks to your app to: check the [commit](https://www.npmjs.com/package/@commitlint/config-conventional) message, run linting script on commit, run unit tests on push; setup any static code analyser and perform quality scan over your app; check whether you have secure npm dependencies.